 And I was so right about that.

 Only that didn’t make me feel okay about it.
 I just internalized this feeling that there might be something wrong with me and my body and that I would probably not live as long as someone my height who had less poundage on their frame.
+Friends had mentioned abdominoplasty benefits to me, as apparently this kind of surgery is a great way to shift that extra weight and get the tummy I dreamt of but I wasn’t sure it was for me.

 For almost a decade, I never questioned any of this.